phaniapsr/IndusMD/Approach Document for adding multiple fields dynamically.md

 Here we are calling handleSave function to customize the saving functionality.

 ### Step 3
-Now we have to create a file named <module name>FormBase.php and place the below code.
+Now we have to create a file named module_nameFormBase.php and place the below code.
 ```
 <?php
 class multifieldsFormBase {